cmodiz/Bone-Models/docs/source/bone_models.models.rst

 The :ref:`martonova_model` calculates cellular activity constants using pulsatile PTH based on the work of Martonova et al. (2023).

+The :ref:`martinez_reina_model` contains the bone cell population model based on the work of Martinez-Reina et al. (2019) and is a submodule of the Scheiner Model.
+It includes a bone cell population model for trabecular bone with mechanical loading, mineralisation, postmenopausal osteoporosis, and denosumab treatment.

 .. _base_model:
 Base Model